core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Similarly, any CoAP response can also be a KUDOS message.
 If the corresponding CoAP request has targeted a KUDOS resource, then the plain CoAP response composed before OSCORE encryption should not include an application payload.
 Otherwise, an application payload may be included.

 Once a peer acting as initiator (responder) has sent (received) the first KUDOS message, that peer MUST NOT send a non KUDOS message to the other peer, until having completed the key update process on its side.
-The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with CTX\_NEW.
-The responder completes the key update process when sending the second KUDOS message, as protected with CTX\_NEW.

-In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before initiating the KUDOS procedure or upon having received and successfully verified the first KUDOS message.
-In turn, CTX_NEW is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before sending the second KUDOS message or upon having received and successfully verified the second KUDOS message.

 In the following sections, 'Comb(a,b)' denotes the byte concatenation of two CBOR byte strings, where the first one has value 'a' and the second one has value 'b'.
 That is, Comb(a,b) = bstr .cbor a \| bstr .cbor b, where \| denotes byte concatenation.